tdongsi/javascript/docs/source/_posts/2017-05-23-code-coverage-instanbul-slash-nyc.markdown

 The problem with code coverage thresholds in `.nycrc` is explained in [this question](https://stackoverflow.com/questions/44148412/increase-code-coverage-gate-for-protected-master-branch-in-github-enterprise).
 In summary, if a person wants to increase code coverage threshold in `.nycrc` file sitting in a Github repository with protected branches, the PR cannot be merged because the test run fails.
 The easy way to work around this is to disable "Include adminstrators" under "Require status checks to pass before merging" in Repository settings -> Branches -> master, then add the manager into the Admin group.
-In this way, developers can still reduce the code coverage threshold in their branches and merge their PRs.
+However, in this approach, sneaky developers can still reduce the code coverage threshold in their branches and merge their PRs.
 For larger teams, the file `.nycrc` should be separated from the repository in question.
 Instead, that file should be included into the Docker image for running that job (assumption: containerized Jenkins system with Kubernetes plugin) and symlinked to workspace folder or its parent directory accordingly.
-See the above and `find-up` package for explanations.
+See above and `find-up` package for explanations.

 ### References